-The photograph on the right and drawing below below show a typical carabid larva.
+The photograph above and drawing below below show a typical carabid larva.
 The abdomen has 10 segments including the anal tube, 3 leg-bearing segments making up the thorax, and 1 head segment.

 Adults can be seen all the year round, and are 16 - 21 mm long.
 They are seen from March - December, but most often in late summer.